 Finding high-quality talent with keyword and skills clusters

 Another way recruiters use talent intelligence is by creating automatic keyword and skills clusters.
-Rather than assuming that every candidate is using the same keywords or that every job title means the same thing, talent intelligence finds affiliated words, skills, and titles, and creates a holistic search persona that sources candidates who match a pattern of successful career trajectories.
+Rather than assuming that every candidate is using the same keywords or that every job title means the same thing, talent intelligence finds affiliated words, skills, and titles, and creates a holistic search persona that sources candidates who match a pattern of successful career trajectories, and combines these into an ideal candidate model.

 Recruiters can filter the resulting shortlist of highly qualified candidates by location and seniority in a matter of seconds.
 Automation technology handles the routine legwork of sourcing candidates and offers the breadth and depth of research simultaneously, all at incredible speeds.